 The Hornets might not be insulted, but I would be if I played for North Carolina A&T. Their players sat at home Saturday as a result of Delaware State's decision, relegated to one less competitive opportunity than their peers.

 As an unabashed fan of college over the NFL, I'm always elated whenever a high-profile player puts off the draft to return for another season.
-This happened to be a particularly big year in that department, what with the "school is cool" decisions by
+This happened to be a particularly big year in that department, what with the "school is cool" decisions by Tim Tebow, Colt McCoy, Taylor Mays and a quartet of Oklahoma stars.

 But after watching the nightmare that's currently unfolding for the Sooners, in particular Bradford, I wouldn't blame any potential high draftee who chooses to bolt school this coming winter.